TimPollard/terrain/README.md

+Note: this is a fork of [Martin O'Leary's original version][terrain], with a few slight tweaks for one of my (Tim Pollard's) clients.
+Here's Martin O'Leary's original Readme:

 # Fantasy map generator

 This is code for generating fantasy maps, using the algorithm behind [@unchartedatlas][uncharted].
 For more details, see [these notes][notes].